Josh Stowers

-Josh Stowers is a Democratic former member of the West Virginia House of Delegates, serving from 2009 to 2013.
+Josh Stowers is a Republican former member of the West Virginia House of Delegates, serving from 2009 to 2013.
 Stowers resigned from the legislature to take a job as Deputy State Treasurer of West Virginia.
 Stowers was also previously an assistant principal at Horace Mann Middle School.

 Stowers was elected to a six-year term as a Lincoln County Commissioner in November 2018.

+n January 2023, Stowers changed his party affiliation from Democrat to Republican.
+He was subsequently successful in the 2024 Republican primary for his second term on the Lincoln County Commission, winning over his challenger by a margin of over 15%.